-TOKIT Omni Cook food processor for 712€/$699 | Global version of the Xiaomi Ocooker
+THE Thermomix killer?
+TOKIT Omni Cook food processor for $749

-The “kitchen Porsche” is often ridiculed, but if you exclude the price, the Thermomix from Vorwerk is certainly a good product.
-I already wished for a “Xiaomi Thermomix” in the 2018 Year in Review and apparently Xiaomi was looking in the direction of Wuppertal (Vorwerk headquarters).
-At the end of 2020, the Ocooker food processor then appeared in crowdfunding on, but not for Germany.
+The “kitchen Porsche” is often smiled at, but if you exclude the price, the Thermomix from Vorwerk is certainly a good product.
+I already wished for a “Xiaomi Thermomix” in the 2018 review and apparently Xiaomi was looking in the direction of Wuppertal.
+Then at the end of 2020, the Ocooker food processor appeared in crowdfunding, but not for Germany.
 Until now!

 - TOKIT Omni Cook